-Deleted user account keeps reappearing on Windows 10 [QUICK FIX]
+FIX: Deleted user account keeps reappearing [Windows 10/11]

 Some users have posted on forums about deleted Windows 10 user accounts reappearing.
 Thus, users can’t erase the user accounts that keep re-emerging.